sessionsdev/obsidian-simple-day-planner/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/jdbeightol/obsidian-simple-day-planner/Release%20Build?logo=github&style=for-the-badge) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/jdbeightol/obsidian-simple-day-planner?style=for-the-badge&sort=semver)

 This repository contains a plugin for [Obsidian](https://obsidian.md/) for day planning from a list in a Markdown note.
 It was forked from James Lynch's [Obsidian Day Planner](https://github.com/lynchjames/obsidian-day-planner) plugin and serves as a simpler implementation.

-What does simpler mean?
+What does simple mean?
 - This plugin shall not mutate a user's notes i.e.,
-  - Removal of automatic completion of tasks
+    - removed automatic completion of tasks
-  - Removal of automated management of mermaid gantt charts
+    - removed mermaid gantt chart support
-- This plugin shall prefer convention over configuration for its workflow i.e.,
+- This plugin shall leverage Obsidian conventions i.e.,
-  - File mode has been changed to support a user's daily note as managded by the Obsidian daily note plugin
+    - updated file mode to utilize a user's daily note via the Obsidian daily note plugin
-  - Command mode has been fully removed
+    - removed command mode
+- This plugin shall enable users to express the structure of their plan i.e.,
+    - added support for plan lists without checklists

 ## Features